samagra-comms/community/use/adopter/pre-requisites-installation-setup-post-setup.md

 ## **Post Setup**

 1. You can start using FusionAuth Console using http://localhost:9011/ and create an Account, for managing users and what resources they are authorized to access.
-2. For managing all the assesment data go on URL : http://localhost:15002/ and track all the tables and relation.
+2. For managing all the assesment data go on URL : http://localhost:8080/ to view all the submissions

 **Note**: If you face any difficulty in setting up UCI, please raise an issue [here](https://github.com/samagra-comms/docker-deploy/issues).
 All the issues that you raise will help us make UCI make better for adopters.